rundeck/docs/docs/manual/projects/node-execution/ssh.md

 ### Configuring remote machine for SSH

-To be able to directly ssh to remote machines, the SSH public key of the client should be shared to the remote machine.
+To be able to directly ssh to remote machines, an SSH public key of the client should be shared to the remote machine.

 Follow the steps given below to enable ssh to remote machines.

+Generate a new SSH Key using steps above.
+Never use an existing key unless you know it's origin.

 The ssh public key should be copied to the `authorized_keys` file of the remote machine.
 The public key will be available in `~/.ssh/id_rsa.pub` file.

+To enhance security be sure to remove any keys that are no longer needed.

 The `authorized_keys` file should be created in the `.ssh` directory of the remote machine.